go-vela/site/content/tour/stages.md

 A stages pipelines are designed to parallelize one-to-many sets of step tasks.

 By design all of the stages will run at the same time unless the user uses a `needs:` YAML tag to control the flow of stage executions (see example).
-Note: even if every step within a stage is skipped, the stage still runs.
-Do not use `needs` as a stage-level equivalent to `rulesets`.

 Stages will also stop executing their steps if the build fails as a whole, by default.
 In other words, if stage 1 fails, the steps that have yet to execute in stage 2 will be skipped.
 The user can declare `independent: true` for any stage to change this behavior.

 These pipelines do not have a minimum defined length and will always execute steps within a stage in the order defined.
 Stages always run on the same host so it's important to take into consideration the size of the worker running your builds.

-In this pipeline both stages trigger at the same time and run independently of the other.
+In this pipeline both stages trigger at the same time.

 Both steps are pulling a [Alpine Linux](https://alpinelinux.org/) image from [Docker Hub](https://hub.docker.com/) and executing echo statements.